VuongLeBinhDuong/NeMo-Agent-Toolkit/docs/source/workflows/function-groups.md

 The `function_groups` section of a workflow configuration declares groups by instance name and type, and the `workflow.tool_names` field can reference either the entire group or individual functions.

-If you do not provide an `expose` list, then you cannot reference individual functions in the `tool_names` list.
+If you do not provide an `include` list, then you cannot reference individual functions in the `tool_names` list.
 You can still reference the entire group.

 ```yaml
 general: